You will need street traders' consent if you want to trade in a street. This could include:

 Tacit consent does not apply for this licence.
 If you have not heard from us within a reasonable period, please email the licensing team at email@example.com.

 Appeals and redress

-The consultation period is 21 days, the council will normally seek to grant a consent (see Street trading policy (PDF 134.7KB) ).
+The consultation period is 21 days, we will normally seek to grant a consent (see Street trading policy (PDF 134.7KB) ).

 Where an application is refused reasons will be given in writing to the applicant.

-The Act does not provide for an appeal but the Council’s complaints procedure will apply.
+The act does not provide for an appeal but our complaints procedure will apply.

 Street trading consent may be revoked at any time.
-Where consent is surrendered or revoked the council will remit or refund as appropriate, the whole or part of any fee paid.
+Where consent is surrendered or revoked, we will remit or refund as appropriate, the whole or part of any fee paid.